pcolsen/Nash-Compact-Numerical-Methods/Original-pascal.md

 The 1989 Turbo Pascal 5 code is at https://netlib.org/pascal/cnm.tgz

+It is also in the cnm-pascal subdirectory of Pascal2021 in this repository.

 ## Notes

 A very large portion of the code in the 1989 collection is directed to handling issues related to the